IBM/ibm-licensing-operator/README.md

 kubectl get crd clusterserviceversions.operators.coreos.com
 ```

-- If you get the following response, OLM is installed and you can go to step 2.
-Install the Operator Marketplace.
+- If you get the following response, OLM is installed and you can go to step 2: Create the CatalogSource.

 ```console
 NAME                                          CREATED AT